 In case you didn’t realise, Italian notebook brand Moleskin are not made in the UK or even in Italy for that matter, but in China, Vietnam or Turkey.

-French company Hamelin Brands (formerly John Dickinson Stationery; formerly Dickinson Robinson Group Ltd DRG) heritage includes well known originally British brands such as Lion Brand, Basildon Bond, John Dickinson, J Arthur Dixon, Royal Sovereign , Black n’ Red, Cambridge brand, Oxford brand, and Summit, but there is no mention of any UK production still happening on their website and so sadly it seems all these brands are now foreign made.
+French company Hamelin Brands (formerly John Dickinson Stationery; formerly Dickinson Robinson Group Ltd DRG) heritage includes well known originally British brands such as Lion Brand, Basildon Bond, John Dickinson, J Arthur Dixon, Royal Sovereign , Black n’ Red, Cambridge brand, Oxford brand, Challenge, and Summit, but there is no mention of any UK production still happening on their website and so sadly it seems all these brands are now foreign made.
 Production is now in France, Italy, Germany, Spain and Poland.

 Metroplan Limited is a UK based manufacturer and supplier of Display, Presentation and Furniture products.
 Their factory is based at their Head Office in Kendal, Cumbria.
 Products that they manufacture in-house includes noticeboards, whiteboards, printed whiteboards, folding and modular display systems, partitioning screens, literature display, lecterns, meeting room tables, Audio Visual furniture and educational storage furniture.
 They say they manufacture over 60% of the products they sell themselves and UK made products are clearly labeled as such on their website – http://www.metroplan.co.uk

 The Green Gables sell UK made greetings cards, gift wrap, writing sets, notecards, notebooks, postcards, wedding stationery, Christmas stationery, and suchlike.

 Emma Burningham notecards, notebooks, and so on are made in the UK.

 Bound by Hand make leather Journals, Sketchbooks, and Wedding Guest Books in Britain.